rexia-intel-automation/RecursiveMAS/README.md

 ## 🙏 Acknowledgements

-This project is built upon the excellent open-source ecosystem of large language models.
+This project is built upon the excellent open-source community.
 We sincerely thank the developers and maintainers of the following libraries and resources:

-- [Hugging Face Transformers](https://github.com/huggingface/transformers) for providing flexible and widely used model loading and generation utilities.
 - [vLLM](https://github.com/vllm-project/vllm) for supporting efficient LLM inference and serving.
-- [Hugging Face Hub](https://huggingface.co/) for hosting model checkpoints and enabling convenient checkpoint distribution.
+- [ARPO](https://github.com/RUC-NLPIR/ARPO) for providing useful references on agentic tool-use systems and efficient tool-calling workflows.
+- [TextGrad](https://github.com/zou-group/textgrad) for its pioneering framework on text-based optimization and natural-language feedback for compound agentic systems.

 ---
 <!--